 Chest X-rays are available at KIMS Hospital or Sevenoaks Medical Centre.
 If you had your initial consultation at one of our facilities, you can still choose to have your X-ray at either location, for example if an earlier appointment is available or you find it more convenient, depending on where you live and work.

 What does a chest X-ray involve?

 For chest and lung X-rays you will usually stand against a flat surface, but we can accommodate your needs if you are unable to stand.
-Your radiographer may need to position your hands and arms in a particular way before operating the scan.
-You will not be able to feel the X-ray and the procedure will be over within minutes.
+Your Radiographer may need to position your hands and arms in a particular way before operating the scan.
+You will not be able to feel the X-ray and the procedure will only take a few minutes.